Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: The Effective Averaging Length Scale

 \section{The Effective Averaging Length Scale}

-In this section we identify the effective averaging length scale in the NS-alpha deconvolution model as $\alpha_0=\alpha/\sqrt{N+1}$ and then use this identification to derive the exponential-alpha model as the limit $N\to\infty$ holding $\alpha_0$ constant.
+In this section we identify the effective averaging length scale in the NS-alpha deconvolution model as $\alpha_0=\alpha/\sqrt{d+1}$ and then use this identification to derive the exponential-alpha model as the limit $d\to\infty$ holding $\alpha_0$ constant.
+Any deconvolution model based on the smoothing filter $(1-\alpha^2\Delta)^{-1}$ will have the same scaling between $\alpha$ and $\alpha_0$ and exponential-alpha model in the limit.
+In particular, the effective averaging length scale $\alpha_0$ identified here applies equality well to three-dimensional fluid flows.

 We consider the effects of the smoothing filter (\ref{NSalphafilt}) on regular $2\pi$-periodic functions with zero spatial average in Fourier space.
 Similar results could be obtained in more general settings, however, since our computations will be made for $2\pi$-periodic domains, it is easiest to work in that setting from the beginning.
 Henceforth, write the functions $v$ and $\bar v$ in terms of Fourier series as